RylanSchaeffer/rylanschaeffer.github.io/collections/_kernel_papers/chopra_cogsci_2019_first_crank_cultural_ratchet.md

  transmission
 - It's also difficult to imagine what other language choices are possible for transmitting these sorts of concepts through the message interface
+- None of the concepts are probabilistic; they're all deterministically true or false